James Pickles

-Early and private life
+Early life

 Pickles was born in Halifax, West Yorkshire.
-His father, Arthur Pickles, was an architect and surveyor who became a property developer, and later a Liberal member of the Halifax Town Council and ultimately Mayor of Halifax.
+His father, Arthur Pickles, was an architect and surveyor who became a property developer, and later a Liberal member of Halifax Town Council and ultimately Mayor of Halifax.
 His father's family were also involved in building and masonry: his great-grandfather worked on the construction of the Royal Courts of Justice on the Strand in London.
 His uncle was the radio presenter Wilfred Pickles.

+James' sister, Christina Pickles, is an actress, most famous for her role as a nurse in the hospital drama St. Elsewhere and for playing the mother of Ross and Monica in the American sitcom Friends, both of which won her Emmy nominations.

-He suffered a severe burn to his right hand when young, and learned to write and play tennis and squash with his left hand.
+James Pickles suffered a severe burn to his right hand when young, and learned to write and play tennis and squash with his left hand.
 He was educated at local primary schools, a prep school and then at Worksop College in Nottinghamshire.
 His hand injury made him exempt from military service in the Second World War, and he read law at Leeds University and Christ Church, Oxford.
-He graduated in the second class in 1947 and was called to the bar at the Inner Temple in 1948.
+He graduated in the second class in 1947, Pickles was called to the bar at the Inner Temple in 1948.

-He married Sheila Ratcliffe in August 1948.
-They had two sons, Roger and Simon Pickles, and daughter, Carolyn Pickles, who became an actress.
-She appeared in Emmerdale on television and most recently in Harry Potter and the Deathly Hallows – Part 1.
-His sister, Christina Pickles, is also an actress, most famous for her role as a nurse in the hospital drama St. Elsewhere and for playing the mother of Ross and Monica in the sitcom Friends, both of which won her Emmy nominations.
-His wife died in 1995, and he was survived by his three children.

 Legal and political career

-Pickles practised as a barrister at Bradford, Yorkshire from 1949 to 1976, originally in the chambers headed by Joseph Stanley Snowden.
+Pickles practised as a barrister at Bradford, Yorkshire, from 1949 to 1976, originally in the chambers headed by Joseph Stanley Snowden.
 He became head of chambers in 1972, but his applications for appointment as Queen's Counsel were rejected.

 He also dabbled in politics.
-He was Labour member of Brighouse borough council from 1956 to 1962, and stood for election to Parliament in Yorkshire seats twice.
-He was Labour candidate for Barkston Ash in the 1959 general election, and then came third as Liberal candidate for Brighouse and Spenborough in the 1964 general election.
+He was a Labour member of Brighouse Borough Council from 1956 to 1962, and stood for election to Parliament in Yorkshire seats twice.
+He was the unsuccessful Labour candidate for Barkston Ash in the 1959 general election, and then came third as the Liberal candidate for Brighouse and Spenborough at the 1964 general election.